 Chat program examples include Twist, Ryver, Google Chat, Rocket.Chat, and MS Teams.

-5. Using Personal Devices at Work
+5. Using personal devices at work

 using personal devices at a hybrid workplace

 BYOD security software examples include N-able N-sight and ManageEngine.
+Managed well, they help teamwork and collaboration rather than getting in the way.

-6. Password Management Software
+6. Password management software

 Examples of password management software include LastPass, 1Password, and Keeper Security.

-7. Automated Time-Tracking
+7. Automated time-tracking

 employee time tracking

-8. Easy Access to Organizational Forms and Procedures
+8. Easy access to organizational forms and procedures

-HR departments are depositories of all kinds of organizational forms, whether it’s PTO policies, time off request forms, complaint forms, or resolution procedures.
+HR departments hold every kind of organizational form: PTO policies, time-off requests, complaint forms, resolution procedures.

 Examples of file-sharing software include Sync, Zoho WorkDrive, Google Drive, and MS OneDrive.

-9. Peer-to-Peer Recognition (P2P)
+9. Peer-to-peer recognition (P2P)

 peer to peer recognition